-Colleen Callahan is deputy director of the Luskin Center for Innovation (LCI).
+Colleen Callahan (she/her) is co-executive director of the Luskin Center for Innovation (LCI).
 She previously served as founding deputy director for 12 years, playing an integral part in building the research center from the ground up.
-Collaborating with colleagues and civic partners, she helps ensure that our research shapes evidence-based environmental policy.
+Collaborating with colleagues and civic partners, she helps ensure that LCI’s research shapes evidence-based environmental policy and other solutions.
 She spends much of her time strategizing, partnering, amplifying LCI’s work, and leading or supporting research projects, communications, events, and more.

 She has more than 15 years of experience in social entrepreneurship, environmental policy, and urban planning.
-Colleen is co-founder of the Los Angeles Sustainability Collaborative, a nonprofit that supports emerging environmental leaders.
-Previously, she directed and taught in the UCLA Leaders in Sustainability (LiS) Certificate Program, which benefits about 100 graduate students annually from 20 plus disciplines across campus.
-Before coming to UCLA, she established the Los Angeles Sustainability Collaborative, which has since folded into LiS, and established the L.A. office of the American Lung Association, later serving as their manager of air quality policy.
+Previously, she directed UCLA’s Leaders in Sustainability (LiS) Graduate Certificate Program, which benefits about 100 graduate students annually from 20 plus disciplines across campus.
+Before coming to UCLA, she co-founded the Los Angeles Sustainability Collaborative, which has since folded into LiS, and established the L.A. office of the American Lung Association, later serving as their local lead on clean air policy campaigns.

 She is a Switzer Environmental Fellow, recipient of the Neville Parker Award from the U.S. Council of University Transportation Centers, and co-recipient of two national awards from the American Planning Association.
 She holds a M.A. in Urban Planning from UCLA and a B.A. in Urban and Environmental Policy from Occidental College, Phi Beta Kappa.

 The push for clean energy is powering up